Shop History

 Staff - Marissa

 Marissa has been a customer for many years along with her mom and sister and joined the staff in 2016.
 She enjoys cross-stitch and needlepoint.
-In addition to handling your phone questions and those who come to shop in person, Marissa is our mail order assistant.
+In addition to handling your phone questions, Marissa is our Cathe's order assistant and handles a lot of the mail order as well as Jennifer.

 Why does your toll-free number